oscarlevin/oscarlevin.github.io/index.md

 ## Teaching

-Since arriving at UNC in 2011, I taught Discrete Mathematics many times, as well as Modern Geometry I, Abstract Algebra I and II, Calculus I and II, Topics in Calculus, Basic Analysis I and II, Algorithms and Data Structures, as well as graduate courses in Logic, Graph Theory, Analysis, and Applied Probability and Statistics.
+Since arriving at UNC in 2011, I have taught Discrete Mathematics many times, as well as Modern Geometry I, Abstract Algebra I and II, Calculus I and II, Topics in Calculus, Basic Analysis I and II, Algorithms and Data Structures, as well as graduate courses in Logic, Graph Theory, Analysis, and Applied Probability and Statistics.
 I have also designed a 1-credit corequisite course for calculus called Supplemental Calculus, to provide students just-in-time help while they take Calculus I.

 I have also taught a wide variety of courses at Coastal Carolina University and the University of Connecticut while I did my graduate work there.